Level of education

 1) Thermoelectric conversion (5.5 CM - 4.5 TD)

-2) Thermochemical storage (5.5 CM - 4.5 TD)
+2) Thermochemical Storage (5.5 CM - 4.5 TD)

-General introduction (4 H CM): main phenomena behind thermal energy storage using sensible, latent, sorption and thermochemical reaction heat and the limitations of existing technologies; parameters affecting thermochemical storage efficiency; application aspects of storage systems (inter-seasonal and daily storage).
+General introduction(4 H CM): main phenomena underlying thermal energy storage through sensible heat, latent heat, sorption, and thermochemical reactions, and the limitations of existing technologies; parameters affecting the efficiency of thermochemical storage; application aspects of storage systems (inter-seasonal and daily storage).

-Storage materials (1.5 CM and 4.5 TD): overview of the main existing materials or innovative materials under development (silica gels, zeolites, MOFs, coordination polymers, ionosilicas); analysis of the thermal performance of sorption pairs (vapor - solid adsorbent); open and closed storage systems; analysis of the conditions of use of storage materials according to the complexity of the specifications.
+Storage materials (1.5 CM and 4.5 TD): overview of the main existing materials or innovative materials currently under development (silica gels, zeolites, MOFs, coordination polymers, ionosilicates); analysis of the thermal performance of sorption pairs (vapor – solid adsorbent); open and closed storage systems; analysis of the conditions of use of storage materials according to the complexity of the specifications.

 https://master-chimie.edu.umontpellier.fr/